pb475/pb475/README.md

 ## 📚 Education

-- 🎓 Ph.D. in Mathamatics, University of Exeter, 2023.
+- 🎓 Ph.D. in Mathematics, University of Exeter, 2023.
 Titled: Improving Moist Thermodynamics in Weather and Climate Models
 - 🎓 B.Sc. in Applied Mathematics and Theoretical Physics, Coventry University, 2016

 ## 📚 Publications